-Each piece branded Maracole Bijoux is hand-woven in the USA and it requires from 10 to 40 hours of work for completion.
+Each and every necklace branded Maracole is hand-woven in the USA and it requires from 10 to 40 hours of work for completion.

-Combining the most contemporary sense of design with beadweaving, which is one amongst the most ancient crafts in various cultures from all over the world, Maracole has been able to create delightfully crafted collars, that are available for fashion styling, runways and high end boutiques.
+Combining the most contemporary design with bead-weaving - one amongst the most ancient crafts in various cultures from all over the world - Maracole has been able to create delightfully crafted collars, that are available for fashion styling, runways and boutiques.

 Born and raised in Urbino, an art town in mid-northern Italy, I have been exposed to an incredible amount of influential art, mostly from the Reinassance, and I had the chance to experiment with many different artistic techniques and crafts over decades.

-I have been interested in crafts since I was a child, in particular 3dimensional work, at first creating my own puppets with found textiles and aluminum foil, then studying traditional mask making from Venetian mask designer Marco Ciolli, and successively exploring sculpting with polymeric clay and doll making.
+Since an early age I have been interested in designing 3dimensional work, at first creating my own puppets with found textiles and aluminum foil, then studying traditional mask making from Venetian mask designer Marco Ciolli, and successively exploring sculpting with polymeric clay and doll making.

-I can say that my first form of three dimensional creative expression was stitching, and I am not surprised that my passion for textile and weaving re-emerged lately in life.
+I can say that my first form of 3dimensional creative expression was stitching, and I am not surprised that my passion for textile and weaving re-emerged lately in life.

 In 1999 I graduated from “La Scuola del Libro Institute of Arts” in Urbino, with a major in experimental animation and illustration, and I moved to Rome to work in animated TV shows’ production.

 In 2007 I decided that animation was not much my thing, and that I had more fun designing three-dimensional objects.